BADAKAA/laravel-analytics/README.md

 - **[Server-side filtering](app/Http/Controllers/DashboardController.php)** ensures only requested country features from the GeoJSON file are sent
 - **[Client-side incremental caching](resources/js/components/CountryMap.vue)** stores fetched features in IndexedDB and only requests missing countries

+## Example Privacy Policy Text (Analytics)

+The following section is a sample you can adapt for your own privacy policy when using this analytics application.

+> **Not legal advice**: This example is provided for informational purposes only and does not constitute legal advice.
+You are responsible for obtaining legal advice appropriate to your jurisdiction, industry, and data processing practices.

+### Suggested Privacy Policy Wording

+We use a self-hosted analytics tool to understand how visitors use our website and to improve our content and services.

+**What data we collect**

+When you visit our website, we may collect:

+- **Page and visit metadata**: page path (URL path), hostname, date/time of page view, and whether it was the first page in a visit
+- **Session analytics**: session start time, session duration, number of pages viewed in a session, entry page, and exit page
+- **Traffic source information**: referrer URL, referrer domain, campaign parameters (`utm_source`, `utm_medium`, `utm_campaign`, `utm_content`, `utm_term`), and derived marketing channel classification
+- **Device and technical information**: browser name/version, operating system/version, screen width, and derived device type (mobile/tablet/desktop)
+- **Approximate location data** (if enabled): country code, subdivision/region code, and city derived from IP geolocation
+- **Network data used for request handling**: IP address and user-agent string are processed in-memory to generate a pseudonymous visitor identifier for session detection and anti-abuse protections

+**Pseudonymous identifiers**

+We use one-way hashing and a daily rotating salt for pseudonymous visitor identifiers.
+This limits visitor linking to short windows and helps prevent long-term cross-day correlation.

+**What we do not collect through this analytics tool**

+- We do not use this analytics tool to intentionally collect directly identifying information such as your name, email address, or phone number.
+- We do not use this analytics tool to intentionally collect special category (sensitive) personal data.
+- We do not persist raw IP addresses or raw user-agent strings as standalone analytics identifiers.

+**How we use this data**

+We process analytics data to:

+- measure website performance and usage trends
+- understand which pages and campaigns are effective
+- detect technical issues and improve user experience
+- prevent abuse and maintain security of our services

+**Legal basis (EEA/UK): legitimate interests**

+Where applicable, we rely on **legitimate interests** as the legal basis for analytics processing, specifically our interest in operating, securing, and improving our website and services.
+We assess this interest against user rights and apply data minimization and retention controls.

+If local law requires consent for analytics technologies, we request consent before collecting analytics data and honor user choices.

+**Retention**

+We retain analytics data only for as long as needed for reporting, security, and operational purposes, then delete or anonymize it according to our retention schedule.

+Due to daily salt rotation, visitor linking is limited to a 24-hour window.
+After rotation, prior pseudonymous identifiers cannot be regenerated with the new salt and are effectively anonymized for future correlation.

+**Sharing**

+We do not sell analytics data.
+We may share analytics data with trusted service providers only as needed to host and operate our systems, subject to contractual confidentiality and data protection obligations.

+**Your rights**

+Depending on your location, you may have rights to access, correct, delete, restrict, or object to processing of personal data, and to lodge a complaint with a supervisory authority.
+To exercise rights, contact us using the details in this policy.

+**International transfers**

+If analytics data is transferred internationally, we implement appropriate safeguards required by applicable law.

+**Contact**

+If you have questions about this analytics processing, contact us at: `[your privacy contact email]`.

+---

+### Implementation Notes For Site Owners

+Before publishing your privacy policy, verify the text above against your actual configuration:

+- whether geolocation is enabled or disabled
+- whether pageview-level tracking is enabled
+- whether your deployment uses forwarding endpoints or third-party providers
+- your actual retention period and deletion process
+- whether consent is required in your jurisdiction

 ## Implementation Details

 ### Dashboard GeoJSON Country Map Caching